Here are a few practical things you can do right now to make sure that you get off to a positive start this year:

 As tempting as it is to put any financial worries to the back of your mind, all that usually happens is that they grow in size and become more and more daunting to deal with.
 I took this ostrich approach for a very long time and the worry that built up at the back of my mind became more and more difficult to deal with: to the point where money was the last thing I thought about before I went to sleep, and the first thing on my mind when I woke up in the morning.

-A really great habit to get into for the new year is checking in on your finances on a weekly basis, and to make it something enjoyable – or at least bearable.
+A really great habit to get into is checking in on your finances on a weekly basis, and to make it something enjoyable – or at least bearable.
 Choose a time when you’re as free of other stresses as possible and treat it as an act of self-care, because it’s really difficult to feel good if you’re worrying about money.

 3. Make a plan